Tax, Trust & Estate Planning

 Since trusts usually avoid probate, your beneficiaries may access these assets quicker than they might access assets that are transferred using a will.

-As a consequence of increasing property prices more people than before have found themselves being caught liable to Inheritance Tax.
+As a consequence of increasing property prices more people than before have found themselves becoming liable for Inheritance Tax.
 If your estate is over the inheritance tax allowance (currently £325,000) when you die, it will be subject to a tax, known as Inheritance Tax (IHT).